nmische/ColdFire/src/docs/readme.txt

 ------------------------------ LAST UPDATE -----------------------------

-Last Updated: Nov 21, 2008 (@VERSION@)
+Last Updated: Dec 21, 2008 (@VERSION@)

+* fixed issues with execution times tab summary rows. (issues 42 and 44)
+* fixed issue with variables tab. (issue 43)
+* improved multiple tab support.

+------------------------------ OLDER UPDATES ---------------------------

+Last Updated: Nov 16, 2008 (1.2.117.117)

 * updated to allow for debugging of pages that use <cflocation>.
-* added Application.cfc components to allow for variable tab usage on sites that use Application.onRequest().
+* added Application.cfc components to allow for variable tab usage on sites that use Applicaiton.onRequest().
 * added support for enhanced tracing.
-* added execution time tab summary rows.
-* updated most panel tabs to support column sorting.

------------------------------- OLDER UPDATES ---------------------------

 Last Updated: Oct 21, 2008 (1.2.95.100)

 * updated coldfusion.js to fix cfsqltype formatting issue (issue 41).